 Contents:Foreword and Acknowledgements, pp. 7-8;Smith, Borax and Friends, pp. 9-26;The Tonopah & Tidewater Railroad, pp. 27-196;A Tale of Two Ryans, pp. 197-249;Appendix, pp. 250-285;Bibliography, pp. 286-288;Index, pp. 289-296.

 This would make a very interesting model railroad.
 Printed on high-quality paper stock.

-Omni Publications, hardcover with color jacket, 296 pages, standard portrait book 8 x 10 in., over 500 B&W and Color photographs and illustrations.
+Omni Publications, hardcover with color jacket, 296 pages, standard portrait book 8 x 10 in., over 500 Black-and-White and Color photographs and illustrations.